alexgdebeer/GeothermalEnsembleMethods/README.md

  - Develop method for visualising the convective plume of the model.
  - Think about inverse crimes (i.e. consider making a finer model)
  - Check everything carefully!
+### Both Models
+ - Think about the initial conditions more carefully (thermal gradient?)
 ### Ensemble Methods
  - Tidy up EKI-DMC and EnRML code (less object-oriented?)
 ### Misc